From hash-smoking Assassins to Nazis on meth, take a ride through the facts (and myths) of drugs in history.

 Imagine trying to figure this out without the Internet.
 Without history books.
 Without encyclopedias.
 All you’ve got are mountains of hand-written civic records and a whole lotta word of mouth.
 Have fun!
 Herodotus dug in, and by the end of it he’d invented a whole new way of examining relationships among people and cultures.

-He called it historia — “finding out.”
+Herodotus called his new hobby historia — “finding out.”

 Herodotus ended up finding out all kinds of stuff — and the way he tells it is great.
 He’ll be like, “So, they tell me that in India, right, they pick wool from trees.”
 He’s talking about cotton!
 They didn’t have cotton in ancient Greece.
 Somebody told him about it.